Alien-Worlds/the-lore/README.md

 ## SHADOWS OF THE FEDERATION

 The Federation outpost on Kelzar loomed into view, a sprawling metallic web brimming with trade ships.
 Kelzars leaders were opportunistic, and the Federation outposts viewed the Lopati with a mixture of curiosity and disdain.
 To them, the Lopati were remnants of a world already lost, outsiders who had nothing to offer but their strange, volatile Trillium.
-Lopati culture, their history, the tragedy of Lopats destruction—all of this held no value to them.
+Lopati culture, their history, the tragedy of Lopats destruction-all of this held no value to them.

 As they disembarked, Kalans diplomatic team, led by Eska, carried crates of Trillium to the meeting point.
-Every step across the crowded bazaar brought back memories of Lopats close-knit tunnels—the dimly lit passageways, the community gatherings, the sense of shared purpose.
+Every step across the crowded bazaar brought back memories of Lopats close-knit tunnels-the dimly lit passageways, the community gatherings, the sense of shared purpose.
 Here, among the bustling Federation vendors, she felt that contrast deeply; every eye that lingered on them saw only what they could take, what they could gain.

 Eska and her team made their way through the bustling market until they reached a shadowed alcove, where a tall figure stood waiting.
 Marek, Kelzars trade official, waited with a smirk, his gaze flickering to the Trillium as they approached.

 You bring Trillium, yes?
 Mareks voice was smooth, practiced.
 But not just any Trillium.
-Ive heard tales of the Lopati stock—pure, undiluted, worth more than any Federation refinery could produce.
+Ive heard tales of the Lopati stock-pure, undiluted, worth more than any Federation refinery could produce.

 Eska met his gaze with a cold, unflinching stare.
 We bring Trillium, but only if the terms are fair, she replied in a measured tone.

 Mareks smirk deepened.
 Terms will be… negotiable.
 But first, a taste of what you carry.

 Eska held up a vial of Trillium gel, letting the faint glow cast a warm hue over the dim alcove.
-This vial, she knew, was more than currency—it was the result of hours of grueling extraction and refinement, a physical representation of their peoples struggle and survival.
+This vial, she knew, was more than currency-it was the result of hours of grueling extraction and refinement, a physical representation of their peoples struggle and survival.

 Mareks gaze lingered on the vial with a hunger that disturbed her.
 His fingers twitched toward a concealed weapon as he murmured, I could take it all, you know.